Rashid Buttar: COVID-19 conspiracy theories and misinformation

-During the 2019-20 coronavirus pandemic, a series of videos featuring Buttar were posted to YouTube by the fake news website Next News Network.
-In these videos, Buttar advanced a conspiracy theory claiming that NIAID director Anthony Fauci's research helped to create COVID-19.
-He made many other false claims, such as that 5G cell phone networks and "chemtrails" cause COVID-19.
+During the COVID-19 pandemic, a series of videos featuring Buttar were posted to YouTube by the Next News Network website, known to publish misleading and far-right content.
+In these videos, Buttar disparaged Anthony Fauci and made false claims, such as connections between 5G cell phone networks and "chemtrails" on one hand and COVID-19 on the other.
 YouTube removed the video a week after it was posted, replacing it with a message saying, "This video has been removed for violating YouTube’s Community Guidelines."

-Buttar promotes anti-vaccination videos sold by Ty and Charlene Bollinger and receives a commission whenever his referrals result in a sale, a practice known as affiliate marketing.
+Buttar promoted anti-vaccination videos sold by Ty and Charlene Bollinger and received a commission whenever his referrals resulted in a sale, a practice known as affiliate marketing.

+In early 2021 the Center for Countering Digital Hate (CCDH) released a report titled The Disinformation Dozen, which exposed that that two-thirds (65%) of anti-vaccine content including misinformation and outright lies, shared or posted on social media could be attributed to just twelve individuals, Buttar was listed as one of these individuals.